SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 _NOTE: If you have multiple `.side` files you can use a wildcard (e.g., `/path/to/*.side`)._

-When you run this command it will launch your tests in parallel, launching multiple browser windows spread across `n` processes (where `n` is the number of available cores on your machine).
+When you run this command it will launch your tests in parallel, in multiple browser windows, spread across `n` processes (where `n` is the number of available cores on your machine).

 The number of processes is configurable (amongst other things) at run time through various arguments you can provide.

+__NOTE: Parallel execution happens automically at the suite level.
+If you want the tests within a suite to be executed in parallel there is a setting you'll need to change.
+See [Test Parallelization In A Suite](command-line-runner.md#test-parallelization-in-a-suite) for details.__

 ## Run-time configuration